Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/schema-creation.md

 Each action object that is defined in the `Commerce` object takes a value, typically set to 1, which indicates that action occurred.

-- CartAbandons - A product list has been identified as no longer accessible (for example purchasable) by the user.
+- CartAbandons - A product list has been identified as no longer accessible (for example, purchasable) by the user.
 - Checkouts - An action during a checkout process of a product list.
 - ProductListAdds - Addition of a product to the product list.
 - ProductListOpens - Initializations of a new product list.